1992 Arizona Wildcats football team: Schedule

-Sources: 2012 Florida Football Media Guide, and GatorZone.com.

 Game summaries

 Oregon State

 Arizona went to Oregon State to face the Beavers.
 The defenses of both teams would slow down each other’s offenses on its way to a tie, which evened up the Wildcats’ record at 1–1–1.

 Miami (FL)

 The Wildcats went east to south Florida to take on top-ranked Miami.
 Arizona’s offense played poor and their defense shut down the Hurricanes’ powerful offense to stay in the game.
 In the final minute of the fourth quarter, the Wildcats had a chance to potentially win with a field goal, but narrowly missed and Miami escaped a major upset bid by the Wildcats.

 UCLA

 After losing a heartbreaker at Miami, Arizona returned home to host 11th-ranked UCLA.
 The Wildcats’ defense slowed the Bruins and the offense improved enough to get the win.

 Stanford

 The Wildcats went back on the road and visited Stanford, who was ranked eighth.
 Again, Arizona’s defense took care of business by shutting down Stanford for another win.